OpenAssets/colorcore/README.rst

 All the configuration for Colorcore is done though the ``config.ini`` file::

+    [general]
+    # Defines what provider to use to retrieve information from the Blockchain
+    blockchain-provider=bitcoind

     [bitcoind]
     # Replace username, password and port with the username, password and port for Bitcoin Core
     # The default port is 8332 in MainNet and 18332 in TestNet
     rpcurl=http://<username>:<password>@localhost:<port>

     [environment]
-    # Use the following settings for MainNet
-    version-byte=0
-    p2sh-version-byte=5
     dust-limit=600
     default-fees=10000